Complete 8-hour package for SC MLO licensees. Includes the BFI 1-hour state specific requirement.

 Included in this course package are:

-1 Hour SC-BFI SAFE: South Carolina Mortgage Continuing Education (NMLS ID 17425) - This one-hour course for BFI licensees covers the required topics as outlined by the BFI and SCDCA.
+1 Hour SC-BFI SAFE: 2026 South Carolina Mortgage Continuing Education (NMLS ID 17834) - This one-hour course for BFI licensees covers the required topics as outlined by the BFI and SCDCA.
 We'll start with an overview of both agencies.
 Then we'll review consumer protection laws, licensing requirements, and mortgage regulations.
-Please review the Course Syllabus for more details about this course.

-7 Hour SAFE Core: 2025 Originator Fundamentals (NMLS ID 17286) - This course covers the required topics as mandated by the federal SAFE Act for annual NMLS mortgage license renewal.
-The content covered in this course include the NMLS-required topics that regulators feel licensees need to be refreshed on; a review of prohibited kickbacks and unearned fees as outlined by RESPA Section 8; and an explain of nontraditional mortgages that can be used by borrowers to make energy efficiency improvements to their properties.
-Please review the Course Syllabus for more details about this course.
+7 Hour SAFE Core: 2026 Originator Fundamentals (NMLS ID 17792) - This course covers the required topics as mandated by the federal SAFE Act for annual NMLS mortgage license renewal.
+The content covered in this course include the NMLS-required topics that regulators feel licensees need to be refreshed on; a review of laws intended to ensure ethical treatment of consumers; and an explain of several nontraditional mortgages that can help borrowers better qualify to purchase properties.

 $85.00 (USD)